This is a potential security issue, you are being redirected to https://csrc.nist.gov.

 An access control approach in which access is mediated based on attributes associated with subjects (requesters) and the objects to be accessed.
 Each object and subject has a set of associated attributes, such as location, time of creation, access rights, etc. Access to an object is authorized or denied depending upon whether the required (e.g., policy-defined) correlation can be made between the attributes of that object and of the requesting subject.

-NIST SP 800-95 under Attribute Based Access Control Common Criteria for Information Technology Security Evaluation (CC) Version 2.3, Part 2: Security Functional Components FDP_ACF.1
+NIST SP 800-95 under Attribute Based Access Control from Common Criteria v2.3, Part 2

 Access control based on attributes associated with and about subjects, objects, targets, initiators, resources, or the environment.
 An access control rule set defines the combination of attributes under which an access may take place.
 See also identity, credential, and access management (ICAM).